GoogleChrome/developer.chrome.com/site/en/blog/immutable-document-domain/index.md

 Beginning with Chrome version 101, websites will be unable to set `document.domain`.
 Websites will need to use alternative approaches such as `postMessage()` or Channel Messaging API to communicate cross-origin.

-If a website relies on same-origin policy relaxation via `document.domain` to function correctly, the site will need to send an `Origin-Agent-Cluster: ?0` header along with all documents that require that behavior (note that `document.domain` has no effect if only one document sets it).
+If your website relies on same-origin policy relaxation via `document.domain` to function correctly, the site will need to send an `Origin-Agent-Cluster: ?0` header, as will all other documents that require that behavior (note that `document.domain` has no effect if only one document sets it).

 ## Timeline